rollup/rollup/docs/configuration-options/index.md

 - `[hash]`: A hash based only on the content of the final generated entry chunk, including transformations in [`renderChunk`](../plugin-development/index.md#renderchunk) and any referenced file hashes.
 You can also set a specific hash length via e.g. `[hash:10]`.
 By default, it will create a base-64 hash.
 If you need a reduced character sets, see [`output.hashCharacters`](#output-hashcharacters)
 - `[name]`: The file name (without extension) of the entry point, unless the object form of input was used to define a different name.

 Forward slashes `/` can be used to place files in sub-directories.
-When using a function, `chunkInfo` is a reduced version of the one in [`generateBundle`](../plugin-development/index.md#generatebundle) without properties that depend on file names and no information about the rendered modules as rendering only happens after file names have been generated.
+When using a function, `PreRenderedChunk` is a reduced version of the `OutputChunk` type in [`generateBundle`](../plugin-development/index.md#generatebundle) without properties that depend on file names and no information about the rendered modules as rendering only happens after file names have been generated.
 You can however access a list of included `moduleIds`.
 See also [`output.assetFileNames`](#output-assetfilenames), [`output.chunkFileNames`](#output-chunkfilenames).

 This pattern will also be used for every file when setting the [`output.preserveModules`](#output-preservemodules) option.
 Note that in this case, `[name]` will include the relative path from the output root and possibly the original file extension if it was not one of `.js`, `.jsx`, `.mjs`, `.cjs`, `.ts`, `.tsx`, `.mts`, or `.cts`.